Saxobeats: Promotion

 In order to promote the record, it was accompanied by several concert tours, with Stan also making an appearance for Romanian radio station Radio ZU.
 Four singles were released from Saxobeats.
 "Lollipop (Param Pam Pam)" was the first single released in late 2009 in native Romania, where it reached number 58 on the Romanian Top 100 aided by the radio airplay received.
 The song was accompanied by a low-budget music video, which was not received well by the audience.
 The next single from Saxobeat, "Mr. Saxobeat", was distributed on 12 September 2010, initially reaching number one in Romania for eight consecutive weeks.
-Subsequently, it became commercially acclaimed worldwide, topping the record charts in nine other countries: Austria, Denmark, Germany, Hungary, Israel, Italy, Slovakia, Switzerland and Turkey, Note: insert 201114 into search.
-The third single from the album, "Get Back (ASAP)" failed to reach the same success, although it reached the top 40 of many European charts.
+Subsequently, it became commercially acclaimed worldwide, topping the record charts in nine other countries: Austria, Denmark, Germany, Hungary, Israel, Italy, Slovakia, Switzerland and Turkey, The third single from the album, "Get Back (ASAP)" failed to reach the same success, although it reached the top 40 of many European charts.
 The recording's music video further acts as a continuation to that of "Mr. Saxobeat".
 "1.000.000", the last release of the album, was distributed in early 2012, and features vocals from German-Zimbabwean rapper Carlprit, following his involvement with Stan in a remix of "Mr. Saxobeat".
 Promoted by a clip that served to emphasis her image, the track commercially reached the top 40 in Italy and Romania.
-Note: Select '2012' and 'Week: 01.
-Period: 02-01-12 08-01-12' from the drop-down menu.
 Saxobeats was further aided by the promotional singles "Show Me the Way" (2009), "Bitter Sweet" (2013), "Crazy" (2013), and "Ting-Ting" (2013).